 8. Abel Tasman National Park

 Abel Tasman National Park belongs to a popular holiday destination for locals as well as tourists from all over the world.
 The Abel Tasman Coastal Track is especially very popular track because it is accessible and not very demanding tracks for people of any age.
-Besides that, nobody could resist the track along one of the most beautiful beaches in New Zealand, and tropical bushes with the ultimate opportunity to camp directly on one of many beaches there.
-Kayaking and water taxi is also popular transferring option in this area.
+Besides that, nobody could resist the track along one of the most beautiful beaches in New Zealand, and tropical bushes with the ultimate opportunity to camp directly on one of the many beaches there.
+Kayaking and water taxi is also a popular transferring option in this area.

 Absolutely amazing escape from the rush to a real paradise!